bvohaska/foil/usageDocumentation/rsagen.md

 # RSA Key Generation

 Foil can create ECDSA private and public keys.
-By default, both the public and private keys are created and saved whenever ECDSA generation is called.
+By default, both the public and private keys are created and saved whenever ECDSA generation is called

 ## Usage